NATO Training Mission - Iraq

 NTM-I delivered its training, advice and mentoring support in a number of different settings such as:

 Support to the Iraqi Command and Control structure.

 The professionalization of Iraqi Armed Forces Officers training and education and the professional development at the Non-Commissioned Officer Academy both within Iraq and abroad.

 Professionalization of the Iraqi Federal Police and Oil Police through Carabinieri-led training.

-NATO's two most significant contributions to the Iraqi Security Forces are at the Iraqi Military Academy Ar Rustamiyah, or IMAR, and the Carabinieri training of the Iraqi Federal Police.
-Standards to be achieved are high broadly equating to those found in many Western Military Academies.
-At Camp Dublin, the Carabinieri run a gendarmerie-type specialised course designed to provide future training to the IFP to enhance the skills taught at their basic training centres.
-Police officers attending the Carabinieri course study operational planning, police procedures, police intelligence skills, weapons and combat skills.
-The course also places special emphasis on police ethics and Human Rights.
+NATO's two most significant contributions to the Iraqi Security Forces were at the Iraqi Military Academy Ar Rustamiyah, or IMAR, and the Carabinieri training of the Iraqi Federal Police.
+Standards to be achieved were high broadly equating to those found in many Western Military Academies.
+At Camp Dublin, the Carabinieri ran a gendarmerie-type specialised course designed to provide future training to the IFP to enhance the skills taught at their basic training centres.
+Police officers attending the Carabinieri course studied operational planning, police procedures, police intelligence skills, weapons and combat skills.
+The course also placed special emphasis on police ethics and Human Rights.

-A recent initiative has been to introduce Carabinieri led training to the Iraqi Oil Police in order to establish a cadre of professionals able to protect Iraq critical economic infrastructure.
-The first Oil Police training course started in October 2010 using the Carabinieri training program as a model.
-Each 7 week basic course of around 120 students will train Officers, NCOs and Shurta.
-By the end of December 2011 it is estimated that there will be over 1100 graduates of the basic course as well as a strong cadre of T3 and T5 instructors.
+An initiative was introduced with Carabinieri led training to the Iraqi Oil Police in order to establish a cadre of professionals able to protect Iraq critical economic infrastructure.
+The first Oil Police training course started in Oct.
+2010 using the Carabinieri training program as a model.
+Each 7 week basic course of around 120 students trained Officers, NCOs and Shurta.
+By the end of Dec.
+2011 it is estimated that over 1100 graduated from the basic course including T3 and T5 instructors.